yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/Levelup_Model.html.md

 **A `PurchasableGate` contains the following elements:**

-- `mAssociatedItemId` - The ID of the virtual item who needs to be purchased in order to unlock the `Gate`.
+- `mAssociatedItemId` - The ID of the virtual item who needs to be purchased in order to open the `Gate`.

 <br>
 **HOW TO DEFINE**